room2352/pipenv-dockerfile/README.md

     ...
     ```

-2. Place `packages.in` in docker context directory.
+2. Place `runtime-deps.in` in docker context directory.
 And list additional packages you want here.

     ```